 - Select one or more projects to highlight their costs and benefit in the financial section.

 - Hover over a column segment to display a hint with the associated figures (cost/benefit value and budget/target).

 - If a project's financial events use finance categories, individual figures per category will also be shown in the hint.

-When you collapse the Financials view, it will be reduced to a single row of Traffic Lights:
+When you collapse the financial section, it will be reduced to a single row of traffic lights.

-These traffic lights display whether costs and benefit are in or over budget or target value.
+These traffic lights display whether costs are in or over budget and whether benefit targets have been reached: